jackiehjm/stx-docs/doc/source/introduction/terms.rst

   directly on the operating system which runs directly on the hardware).

 Worker
-  A node within a StarlingX edge cloud that is dedicated to running application workloads.
-There can be 0 to 99 worker nodes in a StarlingX edge cloud.
+  A node within a |prod| edge cloud that is dedicated to running application workloads.
+There can be 0 to 99 worker nodes in a |prod| edge cloud.

   - Runs virtual switch for realizing virtual networks.
   - Provides L3 routing and NET services.

   In a configuration running OpenStack, a worker node is labeled as 'compute' and may be referred to as a compute node.

 Controller
-  A node within a StarlingX edge cloud that runs the cloud management software (*control plane*).
-There can be either one or two controller nodes in a StarlingX edge cloud.
+  A node within a |prod| edge cloud that runs the cloud management software (*control plane*).
+There can be either one or two controller nodes in a
+  |prod| edge cloud.

   - Runs cloud control functions for managing cloud resources.
   - Runs all OpenStack control functions, such as managing images, virtual